The Symptoms of Foot Fungus: Do You Have Them?

-Well-known for its antifungal and antibacterial properties, tea tree oil is an effective ingredient for fighting infection.
+Well-known for its anti-fungal and antibacterial properties, tea tree oil is an effective ingredient to fight infections.

 - Add a small amount to warm water and soak your feet for 15 to 20 minutes.

-- If the infection is in the nails, smooth it over the surface with a cotton ball.
+- If the infection is in your nails, smooth it over the surface with a cotton ball.

 - Create a paste out of baking soda and water and rub it into your feet with gentle massaging motions.

-- Let sit for 10 minutes and then rinse.
+- Let it sit for 10 minutes and then rinse.

 - Mash one raw garlic clove and smooth the paste onto the areas affected by the fungus.

-Fresh lemon juice is an effective way to fight fungal infections of the feet and nails.
+Fresh lemon juice is an effective way to fight feet and nail fungal infections.

 Its natural acids regulate skin pH and alter the environment that these microorganisms need to grow.

-- Apply the lemon juice to the affected areas and let sit 20 minutes.
+- Apply the lemon juice to the affected areas and let it sit for 20 minutes.

-Do you have a foot fungus?
+Do you have any symptoms of foot fungus?
 If you just found out you do, try to take care of it as soon as possible so you don’t get complications.
 Use the remedies mentioned above and also wash your shoes and socks well to keep it from reappearing.